 Perhaps best of all, radishes can be sourced locally year round in New England.
 Though some varieties are more closely associated with spring or summer, radishes are a solid storage crop and have become one of the best ways for locavores to add an extra kick of flavor to their winter meals.

-You’ll soon find that each variety has a unique color and flavor profile, but most radishes can be used interchangeably in your favorite recipes for salads, soups and slaws.
+Each variety has a unique color and flavor profile, but most radishes can be used interchangeably in your favorite recipes for salads, soups and slaws.

 Scroll down to learn more about the radishes our farmers are growing this year, or skip to the bottom of this post for our 5 favorite radish recipes.